aspose-slides-cloud/Aspose.Slides-Products/slides/en/swift/_index.md

 title: Swift Cloud SDK to Work with Presentation Slides
 description: Develop cloud-based Swift Apps to process PowerPoint & OpenOffice presentations to create, modify, view, merge, split, & convert slides via REST API.
 weight: 130
+family: slides
 ---

 {{< blocks/products/pf/main-wrap-class >}}
-{{< blocks/products/pf/upper-banner h1="Swift Cloud SDK to Work with Presentation Slides" h2="Develop cloud-based Swift Apps to process PowerPoint & OpenOffice presentations to create, modify, view, merge, split, & convert slides via REST API." logoImageSrc="/headers/aspose_slides-for-swift.svg" pfName="Aspose.Slides" subTitlepfName="Cloud SDK for Swift" downloadUrl="" >}}
+{{< blocks/products/pf/i18n/upper-banner h1="Swift Cloud SDK to Work with Presentation Slides" h2="Develop cloud-based Swift Apps to process PowerPoint & OpenOffice presentations to create, modify, view, merge, split, & convert slides via REST API." logoImageSrc="/headers/aspose_slides-for-swift.svg" pfName="Aspose.Slides" subTitlepfName="Cloud SDK for Swift" downloadUrl="" >}}

 {{< blocks/products/pf/main-container pfName="Aspose.Slides" subTitlepfName="Cloud SDK for Swift" >}}

-{{< blocks/products/pf/sub-menu logoImageSrc="/sdk/aspose_slides-for-swift.png" liveDemosLink="" PricingLink="https://purchase.aspose.cloud/pricing" buyLink="https://dashboard.aspose.cloud" docsLink="https://docs.aspose.cloud/slides" directDownloadLink="https://github.com/aspose-slides-cloud/aspose-slides-cloud-swift" liveDemosLink="https://products.aspose.app/slides/family" >}}
+{{< blocks/products/pf/i18n/sub-menu logoImageSrc="/sdk/aspose_slides-for-swift.png" liveDemosLink="" PricingLink="https://purchase.aspose.cloud/pricing" buyLink="https://dashboard.aspose.cloud" docsLink="https://docs.aspose.cloud/slides" directDownloadLink="https://github.com/aspose-slides-cloud/aspose-slides-cloud-swift" liveDemosLink="https://products.aspose.app/slides/family" >}}

-{{< blocks/products/pf/tab-content >}}
+{{< blocks/products/pf/i18n/tab-content >}}
 <p>Looking for the easiest way to develop cloud based applications for working with PowerPoint presentations using Swift API?
 Then you are in the right place, Aspose.Slides Cloud SDK for Swift should be what you are looking for.
 It uses Aspose.Slides REST API one of the leading solutions for creating, editing, manipulating, and converting PowerPoint PPT, PPTX, ODP, & OTP file formats with ease.</p>
 <p>Aspose.Slides Cloud SDK for Swift enables your cloud-based Swift applications to integrate powerful features for generating and processing PowerPoint presentations such as create new presentations from the scratch or modify existing presentations, insert, delete or modify slides, clone master slide, use custom fonts inside presentations, split or combine presentations, convert slides to support file formats, remove existing background and apply a new one, apply animations, insert images and many more.</p>
 <p>Using Aspose.Slides Cloud SDK for Swift developers can easily extract important contents like images, shapes, and notes from presentation slides with just a couple of Swift commands.
 Developers can also smoothly export their PPT, PPTX, ODP & OTP presentations to some of the leading file formats such as PDF, XPS, SVG, BMP, TIFF, JPEG, PNG, HTML, SWF and many more.</p>
-{{< /blocks/products/pf/tab-content >}}
+{{< /blocks/products/pf/i18n/tab-content >}}

 <!--Diagrams Start-->
 {{< blocks/products/pf/carousel >}}